Tutorial: Get started creating in the Power BI service

-- Use that data to create visualizations and save it as a report.
+- Use data to create visualizations and save designs as a report.

 - Create a dashboard by pinning tiles from the report.

-- Add other visualizations to your dashboard by using the Q&A natural-language tool.
+- Add other visualizations to a dashboard with the Q&A natural-language tool.

 - Resize, rearrange, and edit details for the tiles on the dashboard.